Why online reputation matters

 Websites.
 If you don’t have YourName.com, you should get it.
 If it’s not available, get something close, like YourNameYourProfession.com.
 If you run a business, you probably have a website for it already, but make sure you have an “about us” page on the site that mentions you by name.

 Social media.
-Facebook, Twitter, LinkedIn, and Google+ are the biggest social media networks and you should have a rich, robust profile on each.
+Facebook, Twitter, and LinkedIn are the biggest social media networks and you should have a rich, robust profile on each.
 If you have an affinity for social media, you can incorporate regular social media publication into your reputation management plan by publicly posting topical materials.

 Photos and videos.
 YouTube, Vimeo, Flickr, Instagram, and Pinterest are some of the biggest photo and video sites online.
 If your interests are more visual in nature, you can use any or all of these sites to build a diverse online profile.
 Search engines like different types of content, so if you can give them some images and videos instead of just text, it will help your online reputation.